NAIC subgroup tees up another crackdown on IUL illustrations - Insurance News | InsuranceNewsNet

 The Indexed Universal Life Illustration Supgroup held a short call to restart its discussion on the problematic IUL illustrations.
 Adopted in 2015, AG 49 failed to bring IUL illustrations in line, so the National Association of Insurance Commissioners adopted the subgroup's recommendations for AG 49A late in 2020.

 Critics claimed AG 49A didn't go far enough, and regulators promised to keep a close eye on illustrations.
-But the subgroup met last in February as other business took priority, explained Fred Anderson of the Minnesota Department of Commerce, chairman of the subgroup.
+But the subgroup met last in February as other business took priority, explained Fred Andersen of the Minnesota Department of Commerce, chairman of the subgroup.

-"Because of the length of time since our last discussion, and because there are aspects of this issue which are highly technical and likely need to be revisited, I envision a series of perhaps three upcoming calls and meetings," Anderson said, "before we start making key decisions on the direction of how to address AG 49A."
+"Because of the length of time since our last discussion, and because there are aspects of this issue which are highly technical and likely need to be revisited, I envision a series of perhaps three upcoming calls and meetings," Andersen said, "before we start making key decisions on the direction of how to address AG 49A."

-Anderson presented four options for members to consider and comment on by July 26:
+Andersen presented four options for members to consider and comment on by July 26:

 (a) Attempt a quick fix on the current concern (some companies illustrating uncapped volatility-controlled policies better than capped S&P 500 policies) with a brief revision to AG 49-A; it can be discussed with A committee whether there are plans to address any broader issues with life illustrations;